 Since 2019, we have been working hard to create transformational change for rural islanders in the Pacific.

-Regenerative Vanua is a not-for-profit organisation formally registered in 2021 as a Charitable Organisation under the Charitable Associations (Incorporations) Act [Cap 140] in Vanuatu.
-Regenerative Vanua has collaboratively developed the Regenerative Vanua Stewardship Agreements with its partners to ensure Vanua’s throughout the Pacific are resilient and self-reliant in the face of the global polycrisis – and focuses on protecting and promoting Indigenous Knowledge Systems to achieve this resilience.
+Regenerative Vanua is a not-for-profit organisation, formally registered in 2021 as a Charitable Organisation under the Charitable Associations (Incorporations) Act [Cap 140] in Vanuatu.
+We have collaboratively developed the Regenerative Vanua Stewardship Agreements with our partners to ensure that Vanuas throughout the Pacific are resilient and self-reliant in the face of the global polycrisis—grounding this resilience in the protection of land and food sovereignty and Indigenous Knowledge Systems.

 “We are critically engaging with place, creating a positive impact, seeing humans as part of nature, and connecting environmentalism with socio-political processes.”

 At the core of Regenerative Vanua is the desire to support Vanuas to finance their transition to regenerative living, and to support the collective wellbeing of the Vanua.
-Regenerative Vanua supports Vanuas to diversify into markets such as regenerative agritourism, regenerative gastronomy, regenerative value chains, biodiversity and Payment for Ecosystem Services through the implementation of the Regenerative Vanua Stewardship Agreements.
+Regenerative Vanua supports Vanuas to diversify into markets such as regenerative agritourism, regenerative gastronomy, regenerative value chains, biodiversity and Payment for Ecosystem Services through the implementation of the Regenerative Verification Program.

 Regenerative Vanua rejects the notion of these Vanuas as destinations, and instead understands them to be communities who generously provide educational and transformational experiences where visitors are able to connect with regenerative knowledge systems in the Pacific.
-Under the Stewardship Agreements, tourism is framed as an opportunity to strengthen and share culture through regenerative and transformational experiences, rather than as a commercialised, visitor-centred business operation.
+Under the Verification Program, hosting is framed as an opportunity to strengthen and share culture through regenerative and transformational experiences, rather than as a commercialised, visitor-centred business operation.

 “Choosing to use the Indigenous term Vanua is a deliberate and empowering acknowledgement of the Pasifika worldview within which Regenerative Vanua operates. ”